-This product may be used on a wide range of hardware platforms (provided sufficient memory and storage facilities are available), varying from tablets or computers using GIS or CAD to mainframe computers with specialised translators and applications.
+This product may be used on a wide range of hardware platforms (provided sufficient memory and storage facilities are available), varying from tablets or computers using GIS or computer-aided design (CAD) to mainframe computers with specialised translators and applications.
 Please see Coverage and file sizes for more information.
 Your system supplier will be able to advise on your requirements.